eduvpn/documentation/ACL.md

 ## Profile Mapping

-Modify `/etc/vpn-server-api/config.php`, and set the `enableAcl` to `true` and add the authorized attribute values to `aclGroupList` for each of the profiles where you want to restrict access, for example:
+Modify `/etc/vpn-server-api/config.php`, and set the `enableAcl` to `true` and add the authorized attribute values to `aclPermissionList` for each of the profiles where you want to restrict access, for example:

     // Whether or not to enable ACLs for controlling who can connect
     // DEFAULT = false